ramazanismayilov/react-cursor-kit/README.md

-# React Cursor Follow
+# React Cursor Kit

-A customizable cursor follower component for React applications.
+A customizable cursor kit component for React applications.
 This package provides a smooth, customizable cursor effect with an inner and outer circle that follows the user's mouse movements.

 ## Features